 Constellation Brands: Fiscal 4Q Earnings Snapshot

 VICTOR, N.Y.
-(AP) _ Constellation Brands Inc. (STZ) on Friday reported fiscal fourth-quarter net income of $398.4 million.
+(AP) _ Constellation Brands Inc. (STZ.B) on Friday reported fiscal fourth-quarter net income of $398.4 million.

-On a per-share basis, the Victor, New York-based company said it had profit of $2.04.
+The Victor, New York-based company said it had net income of $2.04 per share.
 Earnings, adjusted for non-recurring costs, were $2.06 per share.

-The results exceeded Wall Street expectations.
-The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of $1.62 per share.

 The wine, liquor and beer company posted revenue of $2.08 billion in the period.
-Its adjusted revenue was $1.9 billion, which also topped Street forecasts.
-Four analysts surveyed by Zacks expected $1.84 billion.
+Its adjusted revenue was $1.9 billion.

 For the year, the company reported a loss of $11.8 million, or 7 cents per share, swinging to a loss in the period.
 Revenue was reported as $8.34 billion.

-Constellation Brands shares have fallen 31% since the beginning of the year, while the Standard & Poor's 500 index has fallen 22%.
-The stock has decreased 26% in the last 12 months.
+Constellation Brands shares have declined 32% since the beginning of the year.
+The stock has decreased 28% in the last 12 months.